Texas Legislative Requirements

 Texas Success Initiative

-The main component of the Texas Success Initiative Program (TSIP) program is an initial assessment that measures skills in Mathematics, English/Language Arts and Reading.
-All students, except those who are TSI-Exempt, should take an initial assessment test before their first semester in college at a Texas public institution of higher education.
+The Texas Success Initiative is a state-legislated program that measures students’ skills in Mathematics, English/Language Arts and Reading.
+All students, except those who are TSI-Exempt, should take an initial TSI assessment test before their first semester in college.
 Students with disabilities who need reasonable accommodations should contact the Office of Disability Services.

 The State of Texas has one approved assessment instrument, the TSI Assessment.
-This assessment instrument is administered at Texas State University as well as all two- and four-year public institutions across the state year-round.
-Prior to taking the TSI Assessment, all examinees must complete a Pre-Assessment Activity (PAA) to understand the importance and process of the assessment, developmental options, and institutional resources.
+This assessment instrument is administered at Texas State University through the Testing, Evaluation, and Measurement Center as well as all two- and four-year public institutions across the state.

 Approved Assessment Instruments and Cut-Scores